opendevtools/rescript-hooks/README.md

 # Hooks for ReasonML

 This is a port of [@opendevtools/hooks](https://github.com/opendevtools/hooks) for ReasonML/BuckleScript.
-Still a work in progress.
+This project was initially developed [@iteam1337](https://github.com/Iteam1337).

 ## Installation